 Chancellor Dannel Malloy is leading the University of Maine System’s pursuit of a unified accreditation to better serve the students and people of Maine.
-A former Mayor and Governor, Dan Malloy brings 22-years of public service and executive leadership to the work of reforming public higher education in Maine.
+A former Mayor and Governor, Dan Malloy brings 22-years of public service as a chief executive to the work of reforming public higher education in Maine.

 Dan Malloy is the former Rappaport Distinguished Visiting Professor at Boston College Law School and taught undergraduate political science for twelve semesters as an adjunct professor at the University of Connecticut.
 He holds a B.A. in Political Science, Sociology from Boston College and is a graduate of Boston College Law School.

 In 2016 Dan Malloy was honored as the John F. Kennedy Profile in Courage Award recipient for defending the U.S. resettlement of Syrian refugees amid security concerns following the November 2015 terrorist attacks in Paris and personally welcoming a family of Syrian refugees to New Haven, Connecticut.
 Other recipients include U.S. Presidents Barack Obama, George H.W.
 Bush, and Gerald Ford.

 In 1982, he married his wife, Cathy, whom he met while they were students at Boston College.
 They have three sons, Dannel, Ben, and Sam.